Definition (SEND Code of Practice 2015)

 The school provides for children with medical needs where we are able to support them appropriately.

-The school is fully accessible to wheelchair users and makes reasonable adjustments for children with medical needs .
-The school has facilities for personal care, including toilet facilities for people with disabilities (see Accessibility Plan)
+The school is fully accessible to wheelchair users and makes reasonable adjustments for children with medical needs.
+The school has facilities for personal care, including toilet facilities for people with disabilities (see Accessibility Policy)

 High quality teaching that is differentiated and personalised will meet the individual needs of the majority of children.
 Some children need educational provision that is additional to or different from this.
 This is special educational provision under Section 21 of the Children and Families Act 2014.
 We will use our best endeavours to ensure that such provision is made for those who need it.

 The school recognises the importance of early identification of education needs.
-Children’s SEN are generally thought of in the following four broad areas of need and support:
+Children’s SEND are generally thought of in the following four broad areas of need and support:

 - communication and interaction